Skip to Main Content

 2. distortion (eyes and temples)

-BOTH aberrations can be remedied with judicious retouching and are included with our Pro Retouching.
-However, for the best possible results, we recommend either wearing Non-Glare glasses or arranging with your Optometrist to remove your lenses prior to your session.
+Both aberrations can be remedied with judicious retouching, which is included with our Pro Retouching.
+However, for the best possible results, we recommend either wearing Non-Glare glasses or arranging with your Optometrist to remove your lenses before your session.
 Eye/temple distortion is much easier to restore than eyes being obliterated by glass glare.

-• Glasses without non-glare coating are problematic, at best – we do not recommend regular glasses for portraits.
-The resulting glare can be light (easy to remove) to severe, which may require a complete rebuilding of the eyes.
+• Glasses without a non-glare coating are problematic, at best—we do not recommend regular glasses for portraits.
+The resulting glare can be light (easy to remove) or severe, requiring a complete rebuilding of the eyes.

 • Non-glare glasses work wonderfully and generally are no problem.
-However, non-glare can still present a challenge depending on the degree and where the soft-green glow appears, as well as distortion caused by thicker lenses.
+However, depending on the degree and location of the soft-green glow, non-glare can still present a challenge, as can distortion caused by thicker lenses.

-• NOTE: Contact Lenses work well, though they can cause a bluish ring to appear around the iris.
+• NOTE: Contact Lenses work well, though they can cause a bluish ring around the iris.

 EXPRESSION

-Bring a happy heart and your smile will take care of itself.
+Bring a happy heart, and your smile will take care of itself.
 Remember, your session should only take a few minutes.
-It’s a short enough time to turn off the outside pressures of the day and simply be present.
+It’s short enough to turn off the outside pressures of the day and simply be present.

 • Smile Challenged?
 If so, practice in front of the mirror, remembering the feeling of a natural smile.

 • Also, a helpful technique is something we call “Lifting Your Apples.”
 The roundness of our cheeks is referred to as “apples.”
-In those instances where a smile is required but it’s challenging to do so on cue, simply “lift your apples” while placing your tongue in the roof of your mouth, and a smile will emerge.
+When a smile is required but challenging on cue, “lift your apples” while placing your tongue in the roof of your mouth, and a smile will emerge.

-NOTE: Mark’s goal is to not only capture a range of expressions, from wide smiles to soft but also capture both sides of your face.
-This way you can evaluate not only which expression you prefer, but from which side of the face you feel best expresses it.
+NOTE: Mark’s goal is to capture a range of expressions, from broad smiles to soft smiles on both sides of your face.
+This way, you can evaluate not only which expression you prefer but also which side of the face best expresses it.

 MAKEUP

-Whatever application of makeup you generally employ, we suggest a slightly heavier application for portraits.
-Lips and Eyebrows are especially important in portraits.
+Whatever makeup application you generally employ, we suggest a slightly heavier application for portraits.
+Lips and Eyebrows are critical in portraits.
 Both should be defined nicely.
-However, please know that we are also happy to help with post-production retouching if you feel they need more attention.
+However, we are also happy to help with post-production retouching if you feel they need more attention.

 MAKEUP ARTIST

 If you prefer to hire a makeup artist, please inform the artist we are using digital capture.
-Also keep in mind that unless you have very specific makeup needs, it’s less expensive to request post-production retouching from us rather than hire a makeup artist.
+Also, remember that unless you have particular makeup needs, it’s less expensive to request post-production retouching from us than to hire a makeup artist.

 JEWELRY